AnupamDeo/SportyShoes/README.md

 • Collections: used some collections such arraylist to store collection of data.

-• Exception Handling: used to catch problems that arises in the code especially in I/O blocks
+• Exception Handling: used to catch problems that arises in the code especially in I/O blocks.

+Developer Name:-
+Anupam Deo
+bhanjadeo39@gmail.com